Chloroplast: Secondary and tertiary endosymbiosis

+Still other organisms, including the dinoflagellates Karlodinium and Karenia, obtained chloroplasts by engulfing an organism with a secondary plastid.
+These are called tertiary plastids.

+Primary chloroplast lineages

+All primary chloroplasts belong to one of four chloroplast lineages—the glaucophyte chloroplast lineage, the rhodophyte ("red") chloroplast lineage, and the chloroplastida ("green") chloroplast lineage, the amoeboid Paulinella chromatophora lineage.
+The glaucophyte, rhodophyte, and chloroplastidian lineages are all descended from the same ancestral endosymbiotic event and are all within the group Archaeplastida.

+Glaucophyte chloroplasts

+The glaucophyte chloroplast group is the smallest of the three primary chloroplast lineages as there are only 25 described glaucophyte species.
+Glaucophytes diverged first before the red and green chloroplast lineages diverged.
+Because of this, they are sometimes considered intermediates between cyanobacteria and the red and green chloroplasts.
+This early divergence is supported by both phylogenetic studies and physical features present in glaucophyte chloroplasts and cyanobacteria, but not the red and green chloroplasts.
+First, glaucophyte chloroplasts have a peptidoglycan wall, a type of cell wall otherwise only in bacteria (including cyanobacteria).
+Second, glaucophyte chloroplasts contain concentric unstacked thylakoids which surround a carboxysome – an icosahedral structure that contains the enzyme RuBisCO responsible for carbon fixation.
+Third, starch created by the chloroplast is collected outside the chloroplast.
+Additionally, like cyanobacteria, both glaucophyte and rhodophyte thylakoids are studded with light collecting structures called phycobilisomes.

-Rhodophyceae (red algae)
+Rhodophyta (red chloroplasts)

-The rhodophyte, or red algae chloroplast group is another large and diverse chloroplast lineage.
+The rhodophyte, or red algae, group is a large and diverse lineage.
 Rhodophyte chloroplasts are also called rhodoplasts, literally "red chloroplasts".
 Rhodoplasts have a double membrane with an intermembrane space and phycobilin pigments organized into phycobilisomes on the thylakoid membranes, preventing their thylakoids from stacking.
 Some contain pyrenoids.
 Rhodoplasts have chlorophyll a and phycobilins for photosynthetic pigments; the phycobilin phycoerythrin is responsible for giving many red algae their distinctive red color.
 However, since they also contain the blue-green chlorophyll a and other pigments, many are reddish to purple from the combination.
-The red phycoerytherin pigment is an adaptation to help red algae catch more sunlight in deep water—as such, some red algae that live in shallow water have less phycoerythrin in their rhodoplasts, and can appear more greenish.
+The red phycoerythrin pigment is an adaptation to help red algae catch more sunlight in deep water—as such, some red algae that live in shallow water have less phycoerythrin in their rhodoplasts, and can appear more greenish.
 Rhodoplasts synthesize a form of starch called floridean starch, which collects into granules outside the rhodoplast, in the cytoplasm of the red alga.